zzjc1234/Vim-Wksp/Lecture.md

    Believe it or not, vim has its own language.
 You can use the command of vim to personalize your vim.
 This part will be included in the `Modify .vimrc(noplugin)`

-4. Split the window

-   `:vs` or `:vsplit`: split the window vertically

-   `:vs filename`: split the current window vertically, show the new file in the new window.

-   `:sp or :split`: split current window horizontally.

-   `:sp filename`: split current window horizontally and show the new file in the new window

-   `:new`: create new file and split the window horizontally

-   `:vnew`: create new file and split the window vertically

 - Search

    You can use search the string by entering `/` and `?`